aidanazkafaro/PreviewCard/README.md

 ### Continued development

 I will continue to learn to make modern and simple landing pages like this one.
 After finishing 3-4 projects, i will learn about javascript and other front-end frameworks.
-Then, maybe i will start going deep down to the back-end part of the website.
+Then,  i will start going deep down to the back-end part of the website.

 ### Useful resources